ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 On most FPGAs, this works surprisingly well; and is more than sufficient to detect the basic LFPS pulses necessary to bootstrap USB3 communcations.
 On the ECP5, this isn't the case.

-The ECP5's _Loss of Signal (LOS)_ detection is documented as follows:
+The ECP5's _Loss of Signal (LOS)_ detection-- used to detect electrical idle-- is documented as follows:

 {{< figure src="/post-media/serdes-lfps/los.png" title="Table 78 in TN1621-18; the ECP5 SerDes manual"
     alt="table indicating that the parameters for the ECP5 SerDes' Loss-of-Signal detection is completely undocumented">}}